 If you speak with an acoustic expert about treating your room acoustically, you will learn that there are two aspects to it.
 There is the aspect known as isolation and there is treatment.

-This is a much more common process which you will find in many TV rooms, home studios and the like.
+This is a much more common process that you will find in many TV rooms, home studios, and the like.
 This has to do with the management of the listening space to achieve a tamer or more controlled movement of sound waves known as flutter echoes.

-By strategically positioning materials like acoustic panels, bass traps and diffusers, you can make your listening space more enjoyable and tame.
+By strategically positioning materials like acoustic panels such as the Autex Cube, bass traps, and diffusers, you can make your listening space more enjoyable and tame.
 If you are interested in exploring this kind of treatment you can learn more here: https://ehomerecordingstudio.com/acoustic-treatment-101/.

 Having looked at the two types above, we want to focus on the use of only acoustic panels for the purpose of making a room quieter.

 Acoustic panels are simple materials that absorb mid to high frequency sound waves.
 This is usually the frequency range of most of our daily human interactions.
 This means that they can absorb some part of our talking, singing, music, noise from traffic, dogs barking and more.
 They however cannot do much about low frequency rumblings.

 Note that these panels will not totally absorb these sounds.
 They can only reduce them.
 By how much they will do so will depend on a number of factors which mainly have to do with the material involved and the thickness of said material.